BellerophonMobile/xmp3/README.md

     ./waf clean

-To completley remove all compiled files:
+To completely remove all compiled files:

     ./waf distclean